Atlantic Northeast Software Symposium

 Mark Johnson is a Advisory Engineer at Pivotal where he focuses on helping people learn how to apply Fast and Big Data as well as PaaS solutions to address real world enterprise challenges.
 Mark has worked on a wide range of technology during his career.
 Most recently he has focused on Groovy, Grails, and Scala as technologies which enable high quality applications quickly.
 Mark is active in the software community as the President of the New England Java Users Group (NEJUG) and a regular presenter to user groups and various conferences.
 When not working, Mark can be found riding his mountain bike on local trails and playing with his family.

 Once you leave academic "hello world" projects, software development is full of unknowns which result in the high rate of project failure we see too often in industry.
-Reasons for a project failure will vary based on the stakeholder interviewed.
-This session will provide a software development risk framework and examples you can apply in your projects to reduce or at least soften the impact of failure.
+This presentation will cover 10 principles of software risk management necessary for project success.

 You have just received the much desired promotion to Technical Team Lead The team is waiting your direction.
 You What should you do now?